Sarah Sanders calls ESPN host Jemele Hill's anti-Trump tweets 'fireable offense'

 "I'm not sure if he's aware" of the tweets, Sanders said, "but I think that's one of the more outrageous comments that anyone could make, and certainly something that I think is a fireable offense by ESPN."

+Sanders said Trump is "committed to working with them to bring the country together.
+I think that's where we need to be focused, not on outrageous statements like that one."

-Some Trump critics said they were disturbed by Sanders' talk of a "fireable offense."
+Some media observers said they were disturbed by Sanders' talk of a "fireable offense."

 "Today, the White House press secretary used the people's podium to call for the firing of an individual citizen, @jemelehill.
-Take that in," MSNBC's Joy Reid wrote.
+Take that in," the liberal MSNBC host Joy Reid wrote

-There's been a substantial backlash to the backlash, with Hill's supporters saying she described Trump accurately, and should not be reprimanded for having done so.
+There's been a substantial backlash to the backlash, with Hill's supporters saying she described Trump accurately in the original tweetstorm, and should not be reprimanded for having done so.

+Many of Trump's critics say his reaction to the violence in Charlottesville, his pardoning of Joe Arpaio and other decisions have exacerbated racial tensions.

 ESPN critics, on the other hand, said the network's response was too soft, and that a suspension or firing was in order.